Clothing Segmentation and Fabrics Classification Dataset

 Quality Assurance

 • Automated Verification: We used early-stage pattern classification models to cross-verify results with human annotations.
+Additionally, we employed these models to ensure consistency and accuracy.

-QA Metrics:
+QA Metrics

 • Patterns Validated through Automated Checks: 22,500 (50% of total images)